ChrisDuffley/stationPlaylist/addonuserguide.md

 Besides track and time information, NVDA allows you to use native Studio commands to change various options such as microphone on or off, automation and so on.
 As you change these options, NVDA will announce new values either as words or beeps.
 To change these options, use the Studio commands as follows:

-* A: Toggle automation.
+* A: Toggle automation
-* L: Line-in.
+* L: Line-in
-* M: Microphone on/off.
+* M: Microphone on/off
-* N: Microphone on/off without fade.
+* N: Microphone on/off without fade
-* R (local Studio only): Enable or disable record to file.
+* R (local Studio only): Enable or disable record to file
-* Control+T (local Studio only): Cart edit/insert mode on or off.
-If status message is set to beeps and if cart insert mode is active, you will hear "insert" when you press this command and status changes to cart insert mode on.
+* Control+T (local Studio only): Cart edit/insert mode on or off (if status message is set to beeps and if cart insert mode is active, you will hear "insert" when you press this command and status changes to cart insert mode on)
-* Control+D (local Studio only): Control keys enable/disable (Studio 6.10 and later).
+* Control+D (local Studio only): Control keys enable/disable (Studio 6.10 and later)

 To announce current values for these options, enter SPL Assistant layer, then press the corresponding native command from the list above (except where noted).
 For example, to hear if automation is enabled, enter SPL Assistant then press A.

 Additional commands and exceptions for SPL Assistant layer include (most commands are unavailable in Remote Studio):

-* U (local Studio only): Studio up time.
+* U (local Studio only): Studio up time
-* T (local Studio only): Cart edit mode status.
-To change cart edit mode status, press Control+T (Control+T is a Studio command).
+* T (local Studio only): Cart edit mode status (to change cart edit mode status, press Control+T (Control+T is a Studio command))
-* I (local Studio only): Listener count (I as in "Internet listeners").
+* I (local Studio only): Listener count (I as in "Internet listeners")
-* Control+K (local Studio only): Drop a place marker on the selected track.
+* Control+K (local Studio only): Drop a place marker on the selected track
-* K (local Studio only): Move to a predefined marker track.
-See place marker section for more details.
+* K (local Studio only): Move to a predefined marker track (see place marker section for more details)
-* Shift+P (local Studio only): Pitch for the current track.
+* Shift+P (local Studio only): Pitch for the current track
-* Shift+R (local Studio only): Report library scan results (number of items scanned) or track current library scan in the background.
+* Shift+R (local Studio only): Report library scan results (number of items scanned) or track current library scan in the background
-* W: Weather and temperature (see below).
+* W: Weather and temperature (see below)
-* F1: Shows a dialog listing available layer commands.
+* F1: Shows a dialog listing available layer commands
-* F9: Mark the start of track time analysis.
+* F9: Mark the start of track time analysis
-* F10: Performs track time analysis.
-See track time analysis section for more details.
+* F10: Performs track time analysis (see track time analysis section for more details)
-* F12: Switches between current and an instant switch profile.
-See instant switch profile section for more details.
+* F12: Switches between current and an instant switch profile (see instant switch profile section for more details)

 Note: When the microphone is turned on with or without fade, pressing M from SPL Assistant will tell you the current microphone status.